mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 The Wish Fulfillment service needs to perform three actions, which can be modeled with three strongly-typed asynchronous functions.

-*Note: I use lowercase "function" for F# functions and capitalized "Function" for Azure Functions throughout the article to minimize confusion.*
+*Note: I use lowercase "function" for F# functions and capitalize "Function" for Azure Functions throughout the article to minimize confusion.*

 The **first action** finds matches for each wish: